 Public Health and Safety: High levels of ammonia nitrogen in drinking water can pose health risks to humans, particularly for vulnerable populations like pregnant women and infants.
 Monitoring ammonia levels ensures that water treatment facilities can take appropriate measures to remove contaminants, thus safeguarding public health and ensuring safe drinking water supplies.

-Ammonia Sensor for Water Working Principle
+NH4-N Ammonium Sensor for Water Working Principle

-The ammonia probe operates based on the ion-selective electrode method for measuring ammonia nitrogen levels.
+The ammonium probe operates based on the ion-selective electrode method for measuring ammonia nitrogen levels.
 Its principle involves converting ammonia nitrogen ions into ammonium ions.
 The sensor takes advantage of the fact that ammonium ions can generate hydroxide ions in alkaline solutions.
 By measuring the concentration of hydroxide ions in the solution, the concentration of ammonia nitrogen can be calculated.

 FAQS